-Use this as you wind down for sleep when your mind keeps spinning with to-dos and “what if” thoughts.
+Use this at bedtime or after waking in the night when racing thoughts will not let your body settle.
 You can copy the structure onto paper or into a notes app.

 Quick summary